CapricanDRJ/watchers_shakespeare/index.md

 ### Act IV Scene III: The King's Burden

-*[Enter MINOS, a crown of weight upon his brow, his gaze fixed upon the vast emptiness of the throne room.]*
+*[Enter Minos, a crown of weight upon his brow, his gaze fixed upon the vast emptiness of the throne room.]*

 **[Minos]** *With a heavy sigh*